Culture

 Ineffective Safeguarding

-• Children, pupils and students have little confidence that the school/setting will address concerns about their safety, including risk of abuse
+- pupils have little confidence that the school or setting will address concerns about their safety, including risk of abuse, because leaders have not taken their views seriously and/or addressed relevant concerns

 Inspecting safeguarding in early years, education and skills